 Accommodations: Conceptualized by famed architect Benjamin Howard Marshall, The Drake Hotel came to fruition when John B. Drake and Tracy Corey Drake financed the project in 1919.
 The doors of The Drake Hotel opened on New Year’s Eve the following year to 2,000 of Chicago’s most distinguished citizens.
 The Drake Hotel is one of more than 260 hotels and resorts throughout the country that is recognized by Historic Hotels of America for preserving and maintaining its historic integrity, architecture, and ambiance.

 Frank Lloyd Wright designed a unique residential complex for Darwin D. Martin and his family between 1903-1905.
 The house is considered one of Wright’s finest achievements of the Prairie period and, indeed, of his entire career.
 In a nearby community of Derby, New York, experience the Martin family’s summer home, Graycliff, which stands majestically on the bluffs above Lake Erie.

-Accommodations: The Hotel Henry Urban Resort Conference Center makes innovative new use of one of Western New York’s most iconic architectural landmarks.
+Accommodations: Hotel Henry makes innovative new use of one of Western New York’s most iconic architectural landmarks.
 Henry Hobson Richardson, who is one of “the recognized trinity of American architecture,” constructed this Richardsonian Romanesque-style campus of buildings more than 145 years ago.
 America’s landscape architect Frederick Law Olmsted, who designed Central Park in New York City, as well as Buffalo’s beautiful park system, designed the grounds and gardens throughout the campus.